 - Reduction of property value

 - Loss of livestock, crops, etc.

 In some cases, punitive damages may also be awarded if it can be proven that the fracking company acted intentionally or engaged in gross negligence.
 Punitive damages are intended to punish the offending party, whereas other economic and non-economic damages are calculated based on the loss experienced by the plaintiff.

 Workers Injured in Fracking Accidents

-In addition to representing individuals and families affected by negligent fracking practices, Houston toxic tort attorneys Neal Davis and Jed Silverman fight for oil and gas industry workers injured in fracking accidents all over the state of Texas.
+In addition to representing individuals and families affected by negligent fracking practices, Houston toxic tort attorney Neal Davis fights for oil and gas industry workers injured in fracking accidents all over the state of Texas.

 Fracking is a dangerous profession, and some of the most common drilling injuries include: